 The federal government originally signed a 99-year lease with the City of Vancouver back in 1912 to keep the lands for park purposes.
 The lands were then handed over to the Greater Vancouver Regional District — now Metro Vancouver — but the lease ran out in 2011.

-The Federal Government choose not to renew the lease and to make the area a park, which is now administered by Parks Canada (Voila !
-A National Park !!)
+The Federal Government choose not to renew the lease and to make the area a public park and stay in Parks Canada’s inventory – Voila !
+A National Park !!

 Annual funding from the federal government goes toward general maintenance of the park for items such as trail maintenance, fire prevention and garbage collection.
 The lands also play a part in Port Moody’s history.
 Col. R.C.
 Moody, for whom the city of Port Moody is named, established the Admiralty Point Military Reserve there in 1860.